 In order to start mango you need to have a keystore in the location specified in your env.properties file.
 You can generate a temporary one (a self signed certificate) by running

-Or you can manually generate one my using keytool which is supplied with your Java installation
+Or you can manually generate one my using keytool which is supplied with your Java installation.
+As long as the mango.properties file variable points to the keystore, the command will work.

 Ensure your keystore has the correct owner and permissions so it remains private.
 Assuming that you run Mango under the user mango and group mango